The New Code of NLP; A paradigm shift in Neuro-Linguistic Programming

 Emphasizing state rather than behaviour in NLP

-The new code of NLP attends to changing state instead of replacing one behaviour directly with a single, different behaviour.
+New Code NLP attends to a person’s changing state instead of replacing one behaviour directly with a single, different behaviour.
 A change in state leads to a range of different, naturally occurring behaviour.
-Instead of replacing one piece of behaviour with another in a context, an appropriately framed context can be used to elicit a suitable state which enables a range of possible, fitting behaviour to manifest.
-When the state is associated into the context, the client can alter their behaviour spontaneously in response to the conditions they find there.
+Instead of replacing one behaviour with another in a context, an appropriately framed context can be used to elicit a suitable state, which enables a range of possible, appropriate behaviour to manifest.
+When the state is associated with the context, the client can alter their behaviour spontaneously in response to the conditions they find there.

-Change processes with the new code of NLP often use content free high performance states.
-These can be associated into one or more contexts where a client wants more choice or a specific outcome.
+Change processes with New Code NLP often use content-free high performance states.
+These can be associated with one or more contexts in cases where a client wants more choice or a specific outcome.

 Features of a new code approach to teaching NLP

 Teaching New Code NLP requires deep unconscious familiarity with the patterns to be offered, combined with fluency in chunking, perceptual position shifting and the language of process instructions.
 A trainer needs to be able to offer experiential discovery exercises in which the intended pattern is presupposed, having demonstrated the pattern at intervals, covertly, throughout the training.
 This approach precludes conscious interference, spurious meaning or comparison with prior knowledge.

 Comprehensive New Code NLP training produces graduates who think in NLP patterns, ask penetrating questions and communicate naturally and elegantly in their own style.
 This approach to training is minimalist, code congruent and process and discovery oriented.
 Minimalism strips away non-essential material (content), ritual and artificial aids from the training context.